do-sieg/RPGMaker/ScriptManager/README.md

 ---
 Inside the script editor, **categories** are separated by an empty row.
 * Category titles start with `@ ` (the space is necessary).
 These categories will be used as subfolders when exported.
-* Every script placed below a category until the next one will be placed in that subfolder.
+* Every script placed below a category title until the next one will be placed in that subfolder.
 * Scripts not belonging to a category for some reason will be placed in a category named -UNSORTED when exported.